Ziyang Sichuan, China Travel Guide

 Hot, humid, and rainy summer weather.
 Cold, foggy, and damp winter.

-Spring and Autumn offer the most comfortable temperatures and pleasant conditions for exploring Ziyang’s parks, riverside paths, and any local hiking trails.
+Spring and Autumn give the most comfortable temperatures and pleasant conditions for exploring Ziyang’s parks, riverside paths, and any local hiking trails.
 The weather supports longer periods outdoors without the discomfort of extreme heat or cold.

-Cultural sites like museums and temples are open throughout the year.
+Cultural sites like museums and temples are available throughout the year.
 However, spring and autumn typically possess the most comfortable weather for walking between sites and savoring the outdoor elements of these locations.
 Indoor attractions offer refuge from less favorable weather in summer and winter.

 Festival timing follows specific dates based on the lunar calendar.